anwala/teaching-network-analysis/spring-2024/homework/hw0/README.md

 ## Formatting Requirements

-All reports must include your name, class (DATA 340-02), assignment number/title, and dates.
+All reports must include your name, class (DATA 641-01 or 445-01), assignment number/title, and dates.
 You do not need a title page.

 You *may* complete your reports in Google Collab or Markdown or LaTeX.
 Ensure all images, code, datasets, etc. referenced in the report are  included in your GitHub repo.
 Consider modifying and using these templates: